 I was born and raised in Massachusetts, a bonified citizen of Red Sox Nation (1903, 1912, 1915, 1916, 1918, 2004, 2007, 2013, 2018).
 After a stint in Fabulous Las Vegas, where I married my wonderful wife and became a dad, I returned to the East Coast, landing in Charlotte, NC, where the adventure continues.

-This site is a place to play with web design, an opportunity to get to know more about server administration, and a chance to see what happens when I put something on a network that the whole world can reach.
+This site is a place to play with web design, an opportunity to get to know a more about server administration, and a chance to see what happens when I put something on a network that the whole world can reach.
 It's also a place to document my professional achievements, show off my more nerdy accomplishments, and to promote the digital locations and ideas that I'm interested in and support.

 I'm convinced that social media is setting the world on fire, so I don't use it much.
 But if you really want to read what little social drivel I have to offer, your best bet is to look for me on Facebook.
 My posts are infrequent, so if you find something recent there, it may mean that my account was hacked.

 Among the evils set upon us by social media is the death of reliable news sources.
 If you're looking for something that resembles the truth, you have to actually do some looking.
 Fortunately a number of smart people, professors, journalists, and some plain old good conversationalists, etc., have found a medium for inquiry and debate that goes deeper than the news ever did.
 Podcasts allow for long-form, deep conversations between smart people who say things worth listening to.
 I listen to discussions on topics from politics to health to tech news to the meaning of life, the universe and everything.
 They turn a boring commute or a list of chores into an opportunity for enlightenment.or Smart-Phones - A Love, Hate Relationship

 I have access to almost all of the world's knowledge in the palm of my